asifurrahmanbubt/Minesweepwer-Database-Project/README.md

 # Minesweeper Database Project

-This project is a web-based Minesweeper game integrated with a MySQL database for user management, game state saving, and statistics tracking.
+This project is a Minesweeper game integrated with a MySQL database for user management, game state saving, and statistics tracking.
 It was developed as part of the CSE-208 Database Lab Course.

 ## Table of Contents